Types of dependency: an overview

-Recognizing the different types of addictions is the first step
+Recognizing the different types of dependency is the first step

 Article

-Addiction comes in many forms and can have a wide range of negative effects on a person's life.
-Recognizing the different types of addiction is the first step to seeking help and support.
-There are many types of addiction.
-In this article, we will cover the most common types of addiction.
-Should you have questions about other types of addictions, you can always contact us anytime.
+Dependency comes in many forms and can have a wide range of negative effects on a person's life.
+Recognizing the different types of dependency is the first step to seeking help and support.
+There are many types of dependency.
+In this article, we will cover the most common types of dependency.
+If you have questions about another type of dependency, you can always contact us anytime.

-The term addiction refers not only to dependence on substances such as alcohol and drugs, but also to behavioral addictions such as gambling and Internet use.
-Addictions can be divided into substance-related addictions and behavioral addictions.
+The term "dependence" refers not only to dependence on substances such as alcohol and drugs, but also to behavioral dependence such as gambling and Internet use.
+Dependence can be divided into substance-related dependence and behavioral dependence.

 CONTENT